-Group Tutors will use their own vehicle when travelling to and from tutoring, which must be road legal and properly maintained, and they must hold at least third party motor insurance, although a comprehensive policy is advised.
-The Group Tutor will need to show that s/he is covered for commuting purposes if driving to and from a tutoring venue.
+Group Tutors will use their own vehicle when travelling to and from tutoring.
+It must be road legal and properly maintained, and they must hold at least third party motorcycle insurance, although a comprehensive policy is advised.
+The Group Tutor will need to show that s/he is covered by road insurance for commuting purposes if Riding to and from a tutoring venue.